Thebe (moon): Physical characteristics

-Thebe is irregularly shaped, with the closest ellipsoidal approximation being 116×98×84 km.
-Its surface area is probably between 31,000 and 59,000 (~45,000) km^{2}.
-Its bulk density and mass are not known, but assuming that its mean density is like that of Amalthea (around 0.86 g/cm^{3}), its mass can be estimated at 4.3 kg.
+Thebe is irregularly shaped, with the closest ellipsoidal approximation being 116±× km.
+Its bulk density and mass are known to some extent; its mean density is greater than that of Amalthea with a lower bound of 1.0 g/cm^{3}, and more likely closer to 1.4 g/cm^{3}.
+Its mass has a lower bound of 5 kg.

 Similarly to all inner satellites of Jupiter, Thebe rotates synchronously with its orbital motion, thus keeping one face always looking toward the planet.
 Its orientation is such that the long axis always points to Jupiter.
 At the surface points closest to and furthest from Jupiter, the surface is thought to be near the edge of the Roche limit, where Thebe's gravity is only slightly larger than the centrifugal force.
 As a result, the escape velocity in these two points is very small, thus allowing dust to escape easily after meteorite impacts, and ejecting it into the Thebe gossamer ring.

-Zethus /ˈziːθəs/ is the largest (diameter about 40 km) crater on and the only named surface feature of Jupiter's moon Thebe.
+Zethus /ˈziːθəs/ is the largest (diameter about 40 km) crater on and the only named surface feature of the moon.
 There are several bright spots at the rim of this crater.
 It is located on the far side of Thebe, facing away from Jupiter.
-It was discovered by the Galileo spacecraft.
-It is named for Zethus (Ζῆθος), the husband of the nymph Thebe in Greek mythology.
+It was discovered by the Galileo spacecraft, and it is named for Zethus (Ζῆθος), the husband of the nymph Thebe in Greek mythology.

+Thebe as seen by Juno on May 1, 2026.

-The surface of Thebe is dark and appears to be reddish in color.
+The surface of Thebe is dark and appears to be reddish in color, with a geometric albedo of approximately 0.047±0.003.
 There is a substantial asymmetry between the leading and trailing hemispheres: the leading hemisphere is 1.3 times brighter than the trailing one.
 The asymmetry is probably caused by the higher velocity and frequency of impacts on the leading hemisphere, which excavates a bright material (probably ice) from the interior of the moon.
-The surface of Thebe is heavily cratered and it appears that there are at least three or four large impact craters, each being roughly comparable in size to Thebe itself.
+Its surface is heavily cratered and it appears that there are at least three or four large impact craters, each being roughly comparable in size to Thebe itself.